Ambala · 2026Hemang Jain

 The Ambala factory

 Moved manufacturing in-house.
-40,000 sq-ft GMP-certified facility, dermatologist-tested every batch, full supply-chain control.
+40,000 sq-ft facility, tighter batch checks, full supply-chain control.

 1 million ritualists